devisrics/devisrics/README.md

 ### 🚀 **What I'm Currently Doing**

-- 🌱 Learning **Data Structures and Algorithms using JavaScript** for problem-solving
+- 🌱 Learning **Data Structures and Algorithms using python** for problem-solving
 - 🐍 Practicing **Python programming on HackerRank** (Python Basic Certificate holder)
 - 💡 Developing **frontend projects** to enhance practical skills in HTML, CSS, JavaScript, and React
 - 📚 Exploring **Operating Systems** and **Object-Oriented Programming**